 You can use these environment variables to define the files and options you use most often.
 Then use the command line to give more files and options to CL for specific purposes.
 The CL and _CL_ environment variables are limited to 1024 characters (the command-line input limit).

 You can't use the /D option to define a symbol that uses an equal sign (=).
 Instead, you can use the number sign (#) for an equal sign.
 In this way, you can use the CL or _CL_ environment variables to define preprocessor constants with explicit values—for example,

 For related information, see Set Environment Variables.

-The following is an example of setting the CL environment variable:
+The following command is an example of setting the CL environment variable:

 SET CL=/Zp2 /Ox /I\INCLUDE\MYINCLS \LIB\BINMODE.OBJ

-When this environment variable is set, if you enter
+When the CL environment variable is set, if you enter

-CL INPUT.C at the command line, this is the effective command:
+CL INPUT.C at the command line, the effective command becomes: